tadashi-aikawa/owlora/README.md

 ```

-### Structual test (Recommended to run by both human and CI)
+### Test (Unit test & Structual test)

 ```
-$ make structual-test
+$ make test
 ```

-If results are expected, you run...
+If results of structual test are expected, you run...

 ```
-$ make structual-test-update
+$ make test-update
 ```